MicrosoftDocs/azure-cloud-services-files/Azure Targets SDK 2.9/readme.md

 ### Problem

-.NET Framework 4.6 projects fail to deploy in Visual Studio when you use Azure SDK 2.9 and Guest OS Family 4 or lower.
+.NET Framework 4.6 projects fail to build in Visual Studio when you use Azure SDK 2.9 and Guest OS Family 4 or lower.

-### Solution
+### Solution (Workaround)

+>**IMPORTANT**
+>
+>This is fixed in [Azure SDK 3.0](https://www.microsoft.com/download/details.aspx?id=54917).
+Please upgrade.

-The MSBuild targets file the Azure SDK installed introduced this restriction.
+The MSBuild targets file that Azure SDK 2.9 installed introduced this restriction.
 To bypass this, change the MSBuild targets file at **C:\Program Files (x86)\MSBuild\Microsoft\VisualStudio\v14.0\Windows Azure Tools\2.9\Microsoft.WindowsAzure.targets**.

 This repo folder contains the fixed file.
 Here is a diff of that file starting at line **2152**.